Bereavement Quotes That Provide Comfort In Times Of Grief

 We've discussed that grief isn't an illness or problem that has to be fixed.
 However, grief is a powerful experience that challenges the individual deeply.
 And sometimes, having a supportive professional therapist can help someone move through grief.

-We've discussed words to say when someone is grieving, and combined with your presence, compassionate and non-judgmental presence; you can offer great solace in times of grief.
+We have discussed words to say when someone is grieving, and combined with your presence, compassionate and non-judgmental presence; you can offer great solace in times of grief.
 There is support for you to lean on.